octu0/bitcaskdb/README.md

 Thank you to all those that have contributed to this project, battle-tested it, used it in their own projects or products, fixed bugs, improved performance and even fix tiny typos in documentation!
 Thank you and keep contributing!

 You can find an [AUTHORS](/AUTHORS) file where we keep a list of contributors to the project.
-If you contriibute a PR please consider adding your name there.
-There is also Github's own [Contributors](https://github.com/prologic/bitcask/graphs/contributors) statistics.
+If you contribute a PR please consider adding your name there.
+There is also GitHub's own [Contributors](https://github.com/prologic/bitcask/graphs/contributors) statistics.

 [![](https://sourcerer.io/fame/prologic/prologic/bitcask/images/0)](https://sourcerer.io/fame/prologic/prologic/bitcask/links/0)
 [![](https://sourcerer.io/fame/prologic/prologic/bitcask/images/1)](https://sourcerer.io/fame/prologic/prologic/bitcask/links/1)